Archive for the 'comedy' Category

 So I was in a positive head when I went into the waiting area.
 I sat down to work some more on the script.
 I had given myself an extra fifteen minutes so I could sit quietly and get into character.

-And as per usual another actress who was also auditioning came in and started talking really loud to some guy involved with the theater.
+And as per usual another actress who was also auditioning came in and started talking REALLY LOUD to some guy involved with the theater.
 “Oh wow!
 Hi!
 Great to see you!!
-I know this is gonna be a great project, but I’m not sure if I will have time because I’m really involved with SoHo Rep. They are such nice people there.
-But, I mean I want to stay out there.
+I know this is gonna be a great project, but I’m not sure if I will have time because I’m really involved with SOHO REP. They are such nice people there.
+But, I mean, I want to stay OUT THERE.
 I really need to be out there acting.
-It would be cool to be involved here too, you know?” she said.
+It would be cool to be involved here too, you know?” she said/yelled.

-I refused to be an audience for these antics and I got up and went and sat on the other side of the room.
-Especially since the actress had her ass in my face.
+I refused to be an audience for these antics.
+I got up and went and sat on the other side of the room.
+Especially since the actress was standing so that she had her ass in my face.
 Was she sending me a message?
 When the guy left, she turned around and gave me the phony “I hate you” smile.
 “I hate you too,” my blank stare back said.

 A child actor went in to read before me.
 His Dad tiptoed over and put his ear on the door so he could listen.
-This is some sad shit.
 If Dad keeps this up his kid has NO CHANCE.
-Oh, and the mother called on the cell phone to wish the kid LUCK before he went in.
+Oh, and the mother called on the cell phone to wish the kid GOOD LUCK before he went in.
 Nooooooo.
 Gag me.
-Leave the kid the hell alone.
-Grown up actors have to sometimes spend years working their way back to that openness, that sense of play.
-Except for the feral ones like Russell Crowe.
-And these parents are squashing it out of a ten-year-old.
+Leave the kid alone.

 Cranky opened her mouth and told the Dad, “You gotta let him go.
 Let him go…..”
 Dad chuckled and said, “ I get so nervous for him.”
-HOPELESS.
+Yes, and pass your nervousness on to him and he will surely succeed.

-So I went in and read my two scenes and did a good job and everything.
-I overcame my theaterophobia inflicted by the insane Italian director.
+I went in and read my two scenes and did a good job and everything.
+I overcame my theaterphobia inflicted by the insane Italian director.
 I allowed myself to be inspired.
 I utilized Cranky therapy.
 The promise of fun nights in restaurants AFTER the show did the trick.

 Port Of No Authority